Anthracnose and Dollar Spot Fungicide Resistance Testing

 Fungicide and Product Trials

-As a service to the turfgrass industry, the UMASS Turf Pathology lab conducts field trials throughout New England to test the efficacy of fungicides and other turf products in controlling various summer and winter diseases.
-For cost information contact us.
+As a service to the turfgrass industry, the UMass Turf Pathology lab conducts field trials throughout New England to test the efficacy of fungicides and other turf products in controlling various summer and winter diseases.
+For cost information contact email@example.com.

-Fungicides and other products are tested for their field efficacy on a colonial bentgrass fairway beginning in June when night time temperatures reach 65°F and ending in mid to late August.
+Fungicides and other products are tested for their field efficacy on a colonial bentgrass fairway from June to August.
 Applications are made over a two month interval depending on disease pressure and company requests.
 Weekly ratings of % disease cover and phytotoxicity take place and photographs of each plot are taken at each rating.
-The trial takes place at the Joseph Troll Research Center in South Deerfield, MA and includes 3 replications of 3 x 6 ft plots per treatment.

-A test plot of Perennial Rye is planted mid-June and the trial will begin the first week in July to test field efficacy of a variety of fungicide treatments and other products on Pythium.
+A test plot of Perennial Rye is planted mid-June and the trial will begin the first week in July to test field efficacy of a variety of fungicide treatments and other products for foliar Pythium blight control.
 Applications are made depending on disease pressure and company requests.
 Weekly ratings of % disease cover and phytotoxicity take place and photographs of each plot are taken at each rating.
-The trial takes place at the Joseph Troll Research Center in South Deerfield, MA and includes 3 replications of 3 x 6 ft plots per treatment.

 Field trials are conducted at four locations throughout New England to test field efficacy of various products used to control snow mold under differing levels of disease pressure and species causing disease.
-The purpose of this trial is to evaluate fungicides and other products for the control of Typhula blight (caused by Typhula ishikariensis and T. incarnata) and pink snow mold (caused by Microdochium nivale) on typical fairways maintained at 0.5-inch mowing height.
-Products are applied in late November before snow fall and % disease rating of plots as well as measurements of phytotoxicity are made in Spring right after snow melt.
-Photos of each plot are taken and a book of research results is published in the Spring.
+Control of Typhula blight (caused by Typhula ishikariensis and T. incarnata) and pink snow mold (caused by Microdochium nivale) is tested on golf course fairways and one putting green each year.
+Products are applied in mid November before snow fall and % disease rating of plots as well as measurements of phytotoxicity are made in Spring right after snow melt.
+Photos of each plot are taken and a book of research results is published in the spring.

 We offer site visits for home owners and golf courses to provide a more hands on approach to diagnosis of diseases and other common turf related problems.
-Many problems cannot be properly identified without laboratory diagnosis, therefore, a site visit is best accompanied by a laboratory report from a turf sample sent to the UMASS Diagnostic Lab.
+Many problems cannot be properly identified without laboratory diagnosis, therefore, a site visit is best accompanied by a laboratory report.
 To schedule a site visit, contact us.

 Cost: $300/visit plus mileages for site visit and written report